ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 {:preview: .preview}
 {:term: .term}

-# Understanding your responsibilities when using VMware Solutions
+# Responsibilities when using VMware Solutions
 {: #understand-responsib}

 Learn about the management responsibilities and terms and conditions that you have when you use {{site.data.keyword.vmwaresolutions_full}}.
-For a high-level view of the service types in {{site.data.keyword.cloud}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
+For a high-level view of the service types in {{site.data.keyword.cloud_notm}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see [Shared responsibilities for {{site.data.keyword.cloud_notm}} offerings](/docs/overview?topic=overview-shared-responsibilities).
 {:shortdesc}

 Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use {{site.data.keyword.vmwaresolutions_short}}.
 For the overall terms of use, see [{{site.data.keyword.cloud_notm}} terms and notices](/docs/overview/terms-of-use?topic=overview-terms).